tkasarla/tkasarla.github.io/resources.md

 ## How to research

 ### Do science right!
+- [Research Culture and Community Norms](https://inst.eecs.berkeley.edu/~cs298-7/fa20/lectures/) from UC Berkeley has important discussions relating to the grad school experience.
+It's about the (often undiscussed) psychological, emotional counterpart of an academic journey.
+Prof. Justine Sherry also has a [similar reading list](https://docs.google.com/document/d/1L610weeNT_KDe6gPgjHjuN4rBSnsI0NfwE2RZCLuKgE/edit).

 - [Good Citizen of CVPR](https://www.cc.gatech.edu/~parikh/citizenofcvpr/) event held at CVPR 2018; of course, useful for all conference submissions!
 - **Reproducibility in ML**: [Tools and Best Practices](https://www.cs.mcgill.ca/~ksinha4/practices_for_reproducibility/) blog.